kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : delete a directory in a directory

 10-back : goes back to the previous working directory

+11-lists : display hidden files in . .. and /boot